kerzok/ScalaBot/README.md

   override def printUnknown: String = "I don't understand you"
 ```
-`startConversation` is a function which handle all incoming messages and select suitable conversation to handle it
+`startConversation` is a function which handle all incoming messages and select suitable conversation to handle it.
 In our case we need to handle all text messages.
 ```scala
   override def startConversation: PartialFunction[Intent, Conversation] = {
     case intent: TextIntent => EchoConversation()(intent)
   }
 ```
-`EchoConversation` is the class inherited from `Conversation` which contains states like [FSM](https://en.wikipedia.org/wiki/Finite-state_machine)
+`EchoConversation` is the class inherited from `Conversation` which contains states like [FSM](https://en.wikipedia.org/wiki/Finite-state_machine).
-It applies `Intent` and return new `BotState` with optionally reply to user
+It applies `Intent` and return new `BotState` with optionally reply to user.
-Our bot will have only one `BotState`
+Our bot will have only one `BotState`.
 ```scala
 case class EchoConversation() extends Conversation {
     override def initialState: BotState = BotState {